christianrm0821/Maze-Solver/README.md

-#Maze Generator and Solver
+# Maze Solver

-This Python project visualizes a maze and demonstrates how to solve it using Depth-First Search (DFS).
-Built with the tkinter library, it offers a simple graphical interface to showcase maze generation and solution.
+A Python project using `tkinter` to visualize and solve mazes using the Depth-First Search (DFS) algorithm.
+The application generates a random maze and solves it step-by-step, showing the solution path.

+---

-Features
+## Features

-Maze Generation: Displays a randomly generated maze on a tkinter canvas.
-Maze Solving: Implements DFS to find and visualize the solution path.
-Graphical Visualization: Uses tkinter for an interactive display
+- **Maze Visualization**: A grid-based maze is displayed on the screen.
+- **Depth-First Search**: The algorithm traverses the maze to find a solution.
+- **Interactive GUI**: Built with `tkinter`, making it lightweight and functional

-#How It Works
+# How It Works

-##Maze Generation
+## Maze Generation
 The program initializes a grid and generates a maze displayed as a visual representation using the Canvas widget from tkinter.
 ![image](https://github.com/user-attachments/assets/5f814f3b-57ca-402c-b792-4fe24f2cc3bd)

-##Maze Solving with DFS
+## Maze Solving with DFS
 Depth-First Search (DFS):
   Starts at the maze's entry point.
   Explores all paths recursively until reaching the exit.